 Interest income from a financial asset is recognized when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
-Interest is accrued on time proportion was by reference to the principle outstanding at the effective interest rate
+Interest is necrued to time proportion blass.
+By reference to the principle outstanding at the effective interest rate.